Let us Connect You to Business Resources in Owasso.

 - Tulsa County Industrial Authority can issue industrial revenue bonds and other debt instruments to assist with economic development projects.

 - Tax Increment Financing (TIF) is a redevelopment economic development financing tool authorized by the State of Oklahoma.
-The City of Owasso has experience with TIFs.
+The Owasso Chamber of Commerce has experience with TIFs.

 Agenda & Minutes